prcutler/stoneopen/wp-content/plugins/si-contact-form/readme.txt

 For more help...
 [See the official FAQ at FastSecureContactForm.com](http://www.fastsecurecontactform.com/faq-wordpress-version)

+= What is the "Set a meeting" option I have in my form? =

+You can extend your contact form to let your users to Schedule Meetings based on your availability, meet online with web-based video, talk over phone conference, and collect payments for your time and services.

+You can enable this option in "Accept Meeting Requests" section at contact form settings page.
+You can then configure your meeting preferences, set your availability and more by activating your free vCita account (again at the contact form settings).

+You can learn more about vCita at [www.vcita.com](http://www.vcita.com?invite=FSContact) If you have any question about the Schedule Meetings feature please contact support@vcita.com

 == Changelog ==

+= 3.1.5.4 =
+- (12 May 2012) - Better detection of checkbox config errors.

+= 3.1.5.3 =
+- (11 Apr 2012) - vCita message dismiss feature.
+- put # for the redirect URL and it will redirect to the same page the form is on regardless of the page.

+= 3.1.5.2 =
+- (02 Apr 2012) - Fixed hidden shortcode settings broken since version 3.1.5

+= 3.1.5.1 =
+- (20 Mar 2012) - removed message "You still haven't completed your Meeting Scheduler settings." on admin pages.

+= 3.1.5 =
+- (20 Mar 2012) - vCita improved so your email address is not sent to VCita unless you type it in yourself when activating the service.
+- Email parameter removed from vCita banner URL.
+- Added shortcode setting to show Form Page URL in the email message [si-contact-form form='1' hidden='form_page=1']

+= 3.1.4.1 =
+- (24 Feb 2012) - Email will only be passed to vCita servers when you choose to enable vCita services.

+= 3.1.4 =
+- (23 Feb 2012) - Fix bug in Extra field tags can be used in subject setting.
+- Fix possible error: preg_match() expects parameter to be string.
+- Fix to use separate CC: email header.
+- vCita improvements.
+- Updated Russian (ru_RU) - Translated by [Iflexion](http://www.iflexion.com/)

+= 3.1.3.1 =
+- (05 Feb 2012) - Fix vCita had some uninitialized variable errors when debugging is on.

+= 3.1.3 =
+- (04 Feb 2012) - Extra field tags can be used in subject setting.
+For available field tags, click 'help' next to the 'E-mail Subject Prefix:' setting.
+- Fix vCita could not be disabled during invalid email condition.
+- Fix JS on form edit preview page.

+= 3.1.2 =
+- (25 Jan 2012) - Use WP function is_ssl() for better SSL compatibility.
+- Fix vCita 'JS on every page' bug in admin and WP site.
+- Fix vCita had some output when disabled.
+- Fix calendar week number bug.

+= 3.1.1 =
+- (21 Jan 2012) - Updated vCita functions and added new schedule a meeting buttons.
+- Replace the use of WP_PLUGIN_URL with plugins_url() for better SSL compatibility.
+- Updated Italian language (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")

+= 3.1 =
+- (06 Dec 2011) - Add "Set a meeting" option to your contact form using vCita Meeting Scheduler.
+Meet users over video or phone, and collect payment for services.
+- Improved HTML code on message sent.

+= 3.0.5 =
+- (18 Nov 2011) - Harden security for CAPTCHA by limiting the number of created cache files.
+This condition could only be realized with a script.
+Found by [Brian St. Pierre](http://bstpierre.org/).
+- HTML validation fix, added unique id for submit and reset buttons.

+= 3.0.4 =
+- (09 Oct 2011) - Fix default text could not be 0.
+- Fix HTML validation with date field.
+- Fix rows and cols extra field attributes.
+- Fix javascript console error on date calendar popup.

+= 3.0.3.2 =
+- (27 Jul 2011) - Fixed medium XSS HTB23036 - as advised by High-Tech Bridge SA Security Research Lab.
+- Fix, added missing 00 to 24 hour time select.

 = 3.0.3.1 =
 - (05 Jul 2011) - Tested / fixed to be compatible with WP 3.2